Policing-Redefined/docs/docs/developer-docs/cdf/what-is-it.md

 ---
 ## Features
 ### General
-- Lightweight and easy-to-use API: `ped.GetPedData()` and `vehicle.GetVehicleData()`, aswell as events
+- Lightweight and easy-to-use API: `ped.GetPedData()` and `vehicle.GetVehicleData()`, as well as events
 - Even when the entity stopped existing, CDF stores the data in the database for an extra period of time to ensure longer accessibility
-- Very customizeable objects to alter almost any property to your needs
+- Very customizable objects to alter almost any property to your needs
 - End-user can customize probabilities through a simple `.ini` to enhance their gameplay experience without you having to write extra code

 ### Pedestrian Data